Pakistan Food Guide

 Chapli Kebab

-Flat, round patties of minced meat (usually beef) mixed with spices, tomatoes, onions, and pomegranate seeds.
-Peshawar specialty from Khyber Pakhtunkhwa.
-The name comes from 'chapal' (sandal) due to its flat shape.
-Crispy on the outside, juicy inside, with a distinctive tangy flavor from pomegranate.
+Flat round patties of minced meat, usually beef, worked together with spices, tomatoes, onions, and pomegranate seeds.
+It's a Peshawar specialty from Khyber Pakhtunkhwa, and the name comes from 'chapal' (sandal), a nod to the flat shape.
+Crisp outside, juicy inside, with a tang from the pomegranate.

 Haleem